ShubhamOulkar/OpenMetadata/README.md

-# Slack App Demo
+# Slack App Demo Integration

+## Project Vision & Current Status
+This demo is part of a larger initiative to build a Slack app that brings metadata awareness directly into where teams already communicate.

+**Goals & Progress:**
+* ✅ **Search:** `/metadata search customer_orders` — find assets directly from Slack
+* ✅ **Alerts:** Forward OpenMetadata observability alerts to Slack channels with rich formatting (via existing OM Webhooks)
+* ⏳ **Quick actions:** Approve glossary terms, acknowledge data quality incidents, assign ownership — all from Slack
+* ⏳ **Daily digest:** Post a daily summary of metadata changes, quality status, and pending governance tasks to a channel
+* ⏳ **Ask questions:** "Hey @metadata-bot, who owns the payments table?" using the MCP server under the hood

 ## Changes Included in Current Demo Setup
-This demo introduces a native Slack integration allowing users to search and discover OpenMetadata assets directly from Slack using slash commands.
+This demo introduces the native slash command search capability:
 * **Slash Command Endpoint (`/api/v1/slack/command`)**: Parses `/metadata search <type> <query>` and queries the OpenMetadata Elasticsearch/OpenSearch backend.
 * **Interactive UI Blocks**: Returns results using Slack's rich Block Kit UI, complete with interactive "View" buttons that link directly to the assets in the OpenMetadata UI.
 * **Interactivity Endpoint (`/api/v1/slack/interactive`)**: Silently acknowledges button clicks to prevent Slack from displaying interactive timeout errors.